colly-m/colly-m/README.md

 ## Hi there!
-My name is Collins, and I'm an ALX Africa software engineering graduate where I learnt python javascript and C, HTML and CSS specializing on backend now intrested in blockchain development
+My name is Collins, and I'm a software engineer well vast in python, typescript, javascript and C, HTML and CSS specializing on backend now intrested in blockchain development knowledge in solidity.

 - 🔭 I’m currently working on a mentorship dapp build on solidity and hardhat called MirrorGap
 - 🌱 I’m currently learning more about Blockchain development using solidity with Cyfrin